karlgroves/overlaysdontwork/wishlist.md

 * Avoid using header cells and other structural markup in layout tables
 * Ensure tabular data and the header cells for that data remain in the same table
 * Identify header cells for all data tables
-* If tables are used for layout, ensure content reads properly when linearized and that they have role="presentation"
 * Provide the markup necessary to convey relationships between header cells and data cells in data tables
 * Use tables to lay out tabular data
 * Use the caption element to associate caption information with data tables